the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 4. If someone dies on-grid you are to turn Bastion off for the rest of the site.
 5. Full Hybrid or Amulet pod is required for SRP.
 6. Elite tank skills, armor compensation, mechanics and Hull upgrades to 5.
-7. No abyssal plates on Bastion ships.
-8. Be aware when using the micro jump drive of your direction, and of bumps.
+7. Be aware when using the micro jump drive of your direction, and of bumps.
 If you jump poorly and die due to being out of logi range, this is pilot error and WILL NOT be covered under SRP.
 (Being bumped by another fleet member is also not covered under SRP).
 If you're not confident, DO NOT USE IT.

 ## TPPH